 - Sprains.
 Sprained ankles and knees can be painful and result in significant swelling.
 However, these injuries are typically worse on the second day.
 Early treatment is important, as it is possible to mitigate much of the pain and swelling if it is addressed early on.

 The benefits of seeking immediate medical treatment might be more significant than you realize.
 In many cases, the effects of the injury are not immediately present.
 You might not experience any pain, thanks to adrenaline.
 Once that surge comes to an end, you could suddenly feel much worse.
 By receiving medical treatment, your doctor can diagnose conditions that have not yet manifested.

 Strengthening your injury claim

 Not only could pursuing treatment improve your health, but it could also strengthen your legal claim should you pursue a civil action against the property owner.
-If you work with a New York slip and fall attorney from our team to advance your case, seeking medical treatment could make the job easier.
+If you work with a the New York City slip and fall lawyers from our team to advance your case, seeking medical treatment could make the job easier.

 To prevail in your claim, you will need to do more than to prove you fell on another person’s property, or that the property owner was to blame.
 You will also need to establish that the fall resulted in your injuries.
 Medical records can provide a clear link between the two.
 They can also demonstrate the severity of your injuries.

 Further, if you fail to seek immediate medical treatment, the defense attorney will likely use that against you.
 They could argue that you were not seriously hurt, which is why you did not seek treatment right away.
 If you wait a lengthy amount of time, the defense could also imply that your injuries occurred after the fall and that you are attempting to take advantage of the situation.